Simple Holiday Decorating: My Top Tips

 That’s pretty much it.

-(I also let the kids paint a pumpkin or set up a mini tree in their rooms as well if they want.)
+(I also let the kids add a few festive items to their rooms if they want.)

 The more you own, the more you have to store.
 That’s why I am working hard to choose decor that is as compact as possible to reduce the decorating related clutter.